Special Educational Needs and Disabilities Information

 d) How the school adapts the curriculum and learning environment for pupils with SEND

 As mentioned earlier, teaching staff differentiate work to suit the ability level of the pupils they are teaching.
 While all students in Key Stage 3 follow a common curriculum, teachers consider such aspects as the readability of written material, the range of activities to be undertaken, the manner in which lessons are delivered and the explicitness of explanations and instructions.
-Writing frames, for example, are often made available to support written work.
+Writing frameworks, for example, are often made available to support written work.
 Teaching is, wherever possible, delivered in a multi-sensory way, so that students have visual as well as oral material to support their learning.
 Work is broken down into manageable chunks for students.
-Literacy development is a cross curricular issue at the college, with work taking place on vocabulary development, spelling and effective writing in all relevant departments, providing a supportive learning environment for students with literacy difficulties, including dyslexia.
+Literacy development is a cross curricular focus at the college, with work taking place on vocabulary development, spelling and effective writing in all relevant departments, providing a supportive learning environment for students with literacy difficulties, including dyslexia.
 Numeracy development has also been introduced into all subject areas to raise the profile and importance of number skills.

 In Key Stage 5 students with SEND are catered for by individualised timetables to reflect their needs.
-Their timetable includes a life skills course, run by a SEND teacher, which aims to develop the necessary skills needed for independent living and preparation for the work place.

 e) Additional support for learning that is available to pupils with SEND